PostHog/posthog.com/contents/docs/integrate/webhooks/discord.md

 ## 3. Add to Action

-For each action that should be posted to Discord, select "Post to webhook when this action is triggered":
+For each Action that should be posted to Discord, select "Post to webhook when this action is triggered":

 ![PostHog Edit Action](../../../images/post-action-slack.png)